 I like to use a combination of both because there can never be too many lights!
 Place them everywhere, but especially in those areas that are used at night time.
 For example, the path from the bed to the bathroom, the pathway to and from the kitchen, etc.

 I would also recommend using Alexa for your lighting as well.
 You can use Alexa enabled smart plugs to set up your home lights so that they turn on at specific times.
 And yes, you can set up Alexa smart lights to use for your overhead lights as well.
 Just use Alexa enabled smart LED lightbulbs like this one.

 6. Make Steps And Floors As Non Slip As Possible

-These days, there are multiple products that you can use to help you make your floors and stairs slip resistant which would help you to prevent falls in your home.
+These days, there are multiple products that you can use to help you make your walking surface and stairs slip resistant which would help you to reduce the risk of slips and falls in your home.

-You don’t necessarily have to put in new floors – there are products that can be applied onto ceramic tile, terrazo, porcelain, wood, vinyl and other types of floors that can help to make them slip resistant.
+You don’t necessarily have to put in new floors to avoid slippery surfaces.
+There are products that can be applied onto ceramic tile, terrazo, porcelain, wood, vinyl and other types of floors that can help to make them slip resistant.

 Of course, we always recommend to remove anything on the floor that may cause you to trip or slip such as rugs, doorway thresholds that are not flushed to the floor, electrical cords that are not stapled to the molding or tucked under furniture, etc.